Free from Ebola, survivors complain of new syndrome

 Ebola, which has killed almost 9,000 people across Guinea, Liberia and Sierra Leone, initially causes fever and vomiting, then attacks the immune system and vital organs, often causing internal and external bleeding.

-About 60 percent of Ebola patients have died in the current outbreak, typically from shock or organ failure.
+About 60% of Ebola patients have died in the current outbreak, typically from shock or organ failure.

 Some of those who have survived the disease report a mixture of symptoms after their recovery, including vision problems, joint pain, hair and memory loss and anxiety attacks.